-During the first decade of this century, both governments and organizations were occupied by several analytical processes to reevaluate their achievements and shortcomings, cope with the mainstream trends of people, and of course, make plans for the future.
+During the first decade of this century, governments and organizations alike were occupied by several analysis processes to reevaluate their achievements and shortcomings, cope with the mainstream trends of people, and most importantly, create strategies for the future.

-Developed countries and advanced organizations have skillfully utilized most of the novel technological advancements to promote their organizational structures, administrative regulations and bureaucracies to keep up with the modern impulse of their citizens.
-Towards that, besides upgrading and simplifying their standard procedures, governments equipped their bureaus and administration offices with the latest high-tech mobile capabilities, efficient networking devices and computerized equipment to free their bureaucratic systems from sluggishness, procrastination and corruption.
-This all was done with the intent of seeking more efficiency and better functionality of their public services.
+Developed countries and advanced organizations have skillfully utilized most of those novel technological advancements to promote their organizational structures, administrative regulations and bureaucracies to keep up with the modern impulse of their citizens.
+Besides upgrading and simplifying their standard procedures, governments equipped their bureaus and administration offices with the latest high-tech mobile capabilities, efficient networking devices, and other computerized equipment to free their bureaucratic systems from sluggishness, procrastination and corruption to improve the efficiency and functionality of their public services.

-In the Middle East region, as in most developing countries, people by and large, consider bureaucracy as a mode of tiring procedures and defective conduct.
-For them, it points to an underhanded, corrupted performance which is based on lazy and inflexible applications of outdated administrative procedures.
+In the Middle East region, as in most developing countries, people, by and large, see bureaucracy as a mode of tiring procedures and defective conduct.
+For them, it points to an underhanded corrupted performance, which is based on lazy and inflexible applications of outdated administrative procedures.

-In the Arab world in particular, the core structures and procedures of administrative and bureaucratic systems were originally designed and implemented by the prolonged Ottoman rule, and were reshaped after the two world wars by the victorious French or British colonial powers.
-In most cases, they were rigid structures that contain lots of ambiguity and impracticality, and opened the way for bias, favoritism, nepotism and corruption.
-Though several serious attempts have been made to reform Arab bureaucracies, none has been successful to deliver the required change and development.
+In the Arab world, the core structures and procedures of Arab’s administrative and bureaucratic systems have been designed and patterned by the prolonged Ottoman rule, and were reshaped after the two world wars by the victorious French or British colonial power.
+In most cases, they are rigid structures that contain lots of ambiguity and impracticality, which opened the way for bias, favoritism, and corruption.
+Although most Arab governments have made several attempts to reform their bureaucracies; yet most of them failed to deliver the required change and development.

-This, however, implied on Arabs to wonder why most governments-not to say all-were unable to reform and modernize their bureaucratic system!
-Most people blame their political and governance system for such a frustrating setback.
-Other critics accuse their public servants of being incompetent and corrupt.
-So, why no one succeeded to really modernize Arab bureaucracies?
+This actuality, however, has led the Arab public to wonder why most governments could not reform and modernize their bureaucratic system.
+While most people blame their political and governing system for such frustrating setback; other critics accuse their public servants of incompetence and corruption.
+So, why none succeeded to modernize Arab bureaucracies?

 It is a proven fact that packaged management theories are not the correct solutions to reform government systems, bureaucracies or organizations.
 Hypothetically, applying the British bureaucratic system in France or USA, for example, would lead to catastrophic results though all are highly developed countries.
-Imposing electronic procedures and online applications on a country that has high levels of computer illiteracy would counteract the intended reform and create chaos instead, and so on.
+Imposing electronic procedures and online-based applications on a country that has high computer illiteracy levels, would counteract the intended reform plan and creates chaos instead, for instance.

 This actuality, however, is not to imply that old-fashioned ideas and concepts should be upheld unrevised.
-That is to say that an adaptation and adjustment process of a specific structure with national culture is the only way to achieve good results, since absolute reality sometimes varies according to the nature of social culture, and levels of general knowledge and education of the public.
+But, to rather say that the only way to achieve good results is to adapt and adjust the selected bureaucratic structure to fit the national culture.
+This, however, is because communities do not have the same social culture and equal levels of general knowledge, not to mention the levels of public awareness.

-After World War II and the end of the decolonization process, the United Nations (UN) along with the International Monetary Fund (IMF) and World Bank (WB) jointly designed several development programs to combat poverty and initiate development, after seeing that four-fifths of the world’s population at that time was living in poor countries.
-In essence, most of these development programs were constructed on Western theories and organizational culture leaving little or no room at all for those impoverished countries to inject their national culture into these international development programs.
-Unfortunately, tens of billions of dollars were spent to develop those poor countries, yet only minimal results have been accomplished so far.
+After World War II and the end of the decolonization process, the United Nations (UN) along with the International Monetary Fund (IMF) and World Bank (WB) jointly designed several development programs to combat poverty and create development, since four-fifths of world’s population then was living in poor countries.
+In essence, as most of these development programs were constructed on Western theories and organizational culture, the fact that there was no room for those impoverished countries to interject their national culture into these international development programs has changed the results.
+While, tens of billions of dollars were spent to facilitate the development of those poor countries; yet, the accomplished results are minimal.

 Mohammad S. Moussalli is a well-known Lebanese writer.
 He has a reputable journalistic experience, as commentary writer, with a renowned regional English daily newspaper and web-based gazette.
 He holds a long list of esteemed published articles, mostly centered on human rights, civil liberties, socioeconomic development and sociopolitical issues.